Completely customizable Smashed Sweet Potatoes with their tender inside and crispy outside make the perfect easy side or delectable snack!

 - Carefully remove the potatoes from the pot and pat dry.
 Cut the potatoes in half and set on the prepared baking sheet.
 Brush all skin sides of each potato with olive oil, and then slightly smash each potato.

-- Top each potato with 1/3 tablespoon butter (more or less if desired) then sprinkle each potato with 1 tablespoon brown sugar and salt to taste.
+- Top each half potato with ⅓ tablespoon butter (more or less if desired) then sprinkle each potato with 1 tablespoon brown sugar and salt to taste.

 - Bake for 20 to 25 minutes or until golden and skins are slightly crispy.